VendArt at MakerFX

 o PLA begins to soften at and melts at

-o This cycle test was more aggressive than the cycles that the fielded solenoid will experience and was still under the softening temperature
+o This cycle test was more aggressive than the cycles that the fielded solenoid will undergo and was still under the PLA softening temperature

-o The heat produced from the active solenoid should not affect the PLA carriage mount
+o Given the experiment results, the heat produced from the active solenoid should not affect the PLA carriage mount

 o As an extra experiment, I allowed the solenoid to cycle through engage and disengage for 200 cycles with no impact to the solenoid’s performance or the PLA carriage mount